asim-qureshi/Typewriter.js/README.md

 # To use:

-To use Typewriter.js, simple chain the Typewrite function to a jQuery selector, like so:
+To use Typewriter.js, simply chain the Typewrite function to a jQuery selector, like so:
 ```
   $('p').Typewrite();
 ```
 # Making it work for you:

-There a number of configuration options you can pass in order to optimize Typewrite to your preferences.
+There is a number of configuration options you can pass in order to optimize Typewriter.js to your preferences.
 We explore them below.

 ## What are we typing in?

-If no text is specified, Typewrite just uses the text that currently exists within the element itself.
+If no text is specified, Typewriter just uses the text that currently exists within the element itself.
 Thus, as an example, consider the follow scenario:

 ```
   <h1>An imaginative title</h1>